zelanko/sql-docs.ru-ru/docs/relational-databases/databases/database-files-and-filegroups.md

 USE master;
 GO
 -- Create the database with the default data
--- filegroup and a log file.
-Specify the
--- growth increment and the max size for the
+-- filegroup, filstream filegroup and a log file.
+Specify the -- growth increment and the max size for the
 -- primary data file.
 CREATE DATABASE MyDB